amazon-archives/aws-robomaker-sample-application-deepracer/README.md

 This Sample Application runs a simulation which trains a reinforcement learning (RL) model to drive a car around a track.

-_RoboMaker sample applications include third-party software licensed under open-source licenses and is provided for demonstration purposes only.
+_AWS RoboMaker sample applications include third-party software licensed under open-source licenses and is provided for demonstration purposes only.
 Incorporation or use of RoboMaker sample applications in connection with your production workloads or a commercial products or devices may affect your legal rights or obligations under the applicable open-source licenses.
 Source code information can be found [here](https://s3.console.aws.amazon.com/s3/buckets/robomaker-applications-us-east-1-72fc243f9355/deep-racer/?region=us-east-1)._

 Keywords: Reinforcement learning, AWS, RoboMaker